fastapi/fastapi/docs/tutorial/body-nested-models.md

 Apart from normal singular types like `str`, `int`, `float`, etc. You can use more complex singular types that inherit from `str`.

-To see all the options you have, checkout the docs for <a href="https://pydantic-docs.helpmanual.io/#exotic-types" target="_blank">Pydantic's exotic types</a>.
+To see all the options you have, checkout the docs for <a href="https://pydantic-docs.helpmanual.io/#exotic-types" class="external-link" target="_blank">Pydantic's exotic types</a>.
 You will see some examples in the next chapter.

 For example, as in the `Image` model we have a `url` field, we can declare it to be instead of a `str`, a Pydantic's `HttpUrl`: